 What to do if you have one day in Cordoba Spain?

 Looking back now, I think I have allocated too much time for Cordoba.
 Yes, it was a lovely city and it had a whole unique vibe to it.
 You can easily roam the streets for days on end but I preferred Seville’s relaxed atmosphere over Cordoba.
-If you only have one week in Spain for example, I think you can easily visit Cordoba on a day trip or on route from Seville to Granada (or vice versa).
+If you only have one week in Spain for example, I think you can take a Cordoba day trip or visit in one day on route from Seville to Granada (or vice versa).
 So here are the things to do in Cordoba Spain in one day!

 Visit the Hammam in Cordoba